jonathanhansen808/Portfolio/README.md

 - Created a python module that pulls the data from a SQLite3 database, a zip file, and numpy matrices representing land use.
 - Created a connection class with methods that allows one to return the names, years, and various land usage code arrays from specific numpy files.
 - Regressed land usage codes on latitude, in order to see how much of a given land type should be expected as a percentage of total land as one goes one degree farther north.
-- Used linear regression to predict what percentage of an image will contain one of the usage codes passed in as an argument, for a given year, returning the Wisconsin city with the highest predicted percentage.
+- Used linear regression to predict what percentage of an image will contain one of the usage codes passed in as an argument for a given year, returning the Wisconsin city with the highest predicted percentage.
 - Created a plotting method that allows one to pass in a specific city and see every land usage code and its respective percentage makeup of the city over the years.

 ![](/images/Madison.png)